Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Unification of a single elementary particle and a single unit-field: A single particle ( )

 The signaling by the massive unit-field (\ref{eq53abc}) associated with a massive ($m_0\neq 0$) particle is provided with the velocity (\ref{eq55abc}) that could not be superluminal [$v_g =1/(1+m_0^2/ \mathbf{k}_0^2)^{1/2}\leq 1$].
-In contrast to the Einstein theory of point particles, the present model predicts the signaling by the material field with the {\it{superluminal group velocity}}.
+In contrast to the Einstein theory of point particles, the present model at the particular experimental conditions predicts the signalling by the material field with the {\it{superluminal group velocity}}.
 For an example, the spatially evanescent unit-field

 satisfies the equations of motion (\ref{eq8abc}) and (\ref{eq45abc}) under the dispersion relation

 which is {\it{formally}} indistinguishable from the Einstein mas-energy relation ${\omega_0 }^2 = \mathbf{k}_0^2+m_0^2$ in the case of the imaginary momentum $\mathbf{k}_0=i \tilde{\mathbf{k}}_0$.
 The group velocity (\ref{eq55abc}) of the unit-field (\ref{eq63abc}) is given by